 You can use your UR points to check out on Amazon.
-But keep in mind that Chase values Amazon redemption at just 0.8 cent per point (it used to be 1.0 cent).
+But keep in mind that Chase now values Amazon redemption at just 0.8 cent per point (it used to be 1.0 cent).
 This means that 1,000 points will only be worth $8.
-So we do not recommend this as a smart redemption option.
+Therefore, we don’t recommend this as a smart redemption option.

-If you still wish to do so, just simply link your Chase card to you Amazon.com account.
+If you still wish to use Amazon, simply link your Chase card to you Amazon.com account.
 When you're ready to check out, select the option to pay with your points.
-You can either pay for the entire order with points, or partially and the rest with your card.
+You can either pay for the entire order with points, or pay partially with points and the rest with a card.

 - How do I shop through Chase?

 Shopping through the Chase Ultimate Rewards mall will allow you to earn bonus points with many popular retailers.
 Log in to your Ultimate Rewards page and go to "Earn Points" at the top.
 Select "Shop Through Chase" from the pull-down menu.
-You can now search and browse through the almost 300 retailers.
+You’ll then be able to search and browse through the almost 300 retailers.

 - Who can I transfer points to?

-You can only transfer points to another Chase card that you own.
-OR a spouse or domestic partner who is an authorized user on your account.
+You can only transfer points to another Chase card that you own, or to a spouse or domestic partner who is an authorized user on your account.

 - Can I undo a points combine/transfer action?